Engee documentation

 1. Direct HTML output:

-• works in local context *Engee;
+• works in a local context Engee;

-• limited integration with other components.
+• Limited integration with other components.

-• runs a full web server,
+• runs a full-fledged web server,

 • suitable for integration into larger projects,

-• requires more time to run,
+• requires more time to start up,